 As no business or organisation aims to have poor processes, the following analysis attempts to identify what went wrong, why it went wrong and how you can avoid it in future.

 Business Process Optimization - the Intent of Hampshire Police

-This 'centralised approach' refers to Hampshire Constabulary merging with a management system covering several local government organizations to cut costs - merging several management systems into one is a method of business process optimization and it is a method that can cause a great return on investment; if implemented properly.
+This centralised approach refers to Hampshire Constabulary merging their management system with a system that covered several local government organizations in order to cut costs - merging several management systems into one is a method of business process optimization and it is a method that can cause a great return on investment; if implemented properly.

 The Constabulary were attempting to save £1.59 million over three years.

-The intent was good, but let's take a look at what went wrong with the system.
+The intent was good, but let's take a look at what went wrong.

 The Problems With H3